linnabrown/run_dbcan/README.md

 Last updated 12/24/18

 ### updating info
 - ## 15/04/2019 We created a docker which has the same environment as mine.
-You can keep away from complexing setup process.
-You can run our program in any system(Windows, Mac OS, Ubuntu, centos).Why not try this one?   ;)
+You can keep away from complicated setup process.
+You can run our program in any system (Windows, Mac OS, Ubuntu, centos).
+Why not give it a try?
 ```
 1. Make sure docker is installed on your computer successfully.
 2. docker pull haidyi/run_dbcan:latest